The following people are writing the program modules or contributing through editing and suggestions.

-Dr Marg Rogers is a lecturer in early childhood education at the University of New England with research interests in military families, family wellbeing and support, narratives, professionalism and technology in early childhood.
+Dr Marg Rogers is a lecturer in early childhood education at the University of New England with research interests in military families, family and educator well-being and support, narratives and professionalism in early childhood.
 Marg is a Research Fellow with the Commonwealth-funded Manna Institute.

 Dr Jo Bird is a lecturer and course coordinator in early childhood education, with research interests in children’s technology-supported learning, play and early childhood leadership.

 Amy Johnson is a lecturer in journalism and public relations at Central Queensland University.
 She researches ADF families and social media, with a particular interest in how ADF families use social media to navigate the challenges of Defence life.
 Amy has lived experience as the partner of a Navy sailor and parent of two young sons.

 Dr Ingrid Harrington is a member of the Inclusive Education and Psychology team.
 Within this team, she specializes in classroom behaviour management, inclusive educational practices and educational psychology.

 Dr Vanessa Bible is a casual lecturer in Peace Studies and History at the University of New England.
 Her research interests are diverse but revolve primarily around social and environmental justice issues and peace cultivation methods.
 In addition to her academic career, Vanessa has worked in community advocacy, research assistance, project management, writing, and community volunteer roles.
 She is also currently undertaking a Master of Teaching (Primary).

 Associate Professor Penelope (Pep) Serow is the Project Leader of the Nauru Teacher Education Project at the University of New England.
 Pep teaches Mathematics Education to pre-service and in-service teachers within primary, secondary, and post-graduate programs.